AFS wants every student who decides to do an exchange to be able to. So we do our best to help with scholarships

 Knights of the Southern Cross Catholic writing competition

 AFS has also put together a fundraising booklet students can request.
-To find out more about the fundraising booklet please email Rhiannon [email protected]
+To find out more just email AFS [email protected] or call 0800 600 300.

 Grants are offered by AFS.
 This is as a last resort for those with limited fundraising opportunities.
 Grants are allocated on the basis of financial need and decisions are made regarding these, after scholarships have been awarded.

 If you’d like to apply for a grant, your parents or guardians need to complete an application form which can be requested about three months before your departure date by emailing [email protected] or call 0800 600 300.